VikalpHarbola/VikalpHarbola/README.md

 - 👋 Hi, I’m @VikalpHarbola
-- 👀 I’m interested in AWS
+- 👀 I’m interested in AWS, Generative-AI
-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently learning AWS and terraform
 - 💞️ I’m looking to collaborate on AWS based projects
-- 📫 How to reach me ...dropping a note to theharbola@gmail.com
+- 📫 How to reach me ...dropping a note to vharbola@gmail.com

 <!---
 VikalpHarbola/VikalpHarbola is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.